The Costume Book of Lambert de Vos

 A colorful insight into the life of the ancient Orient: the hierarchical order of Ottoman society in over 100 artistic illustrations

-1. Detailed depictions of a royal procession, the manuscript portrays the dress of the Turks and their subjects
+1. Detailed depictions of a royal procession and the traditional dress of the Ottomans and their subjects

 2. Created by the Hapsburg ambassador's court painter when the "Turkish Threat" to Europe was at its greatest